 There are several different tarot decks.
 The most famous and popular tarot decks are the Tarot of Marseilles, the Rider-Waite Tarot and Aleister Crowley Tarot.

 The Marseille Tarot

 The Marseille Tarot is the most ancient one that is still circulating.
-The history of its origin was midst the 18th century.
+The history of its origin was midst of the 18th century.
 Nicolas Conver designed the 78 wood engravings in Marseille.

 The cards showed just 4 colors: red, blue, green and yellow